 There’s no shortage of loan providers marketing to people who need a little bit of cash as soon as possible.
 They all offer the idea that better days are ahead.
 Unfortunately, most of them know that their target customers are in tight spots and use that leverage to charge some pretty outrageous prices.
 Before working with any of them, you need to know exactly what you’re getting into.
 If you’re currently in need of a small loan Better Days won’t be much help.
 They’re no longer offering loans.

-What is Better Day Loans?
+What was Better Day Loans?

-Is Better Day Loans Licensed?
+Was Better Day Loans Licensed?